-How to get started with this baby sleep chart
+How to get started with these baby sleep charts

-So if babies have different sleep needs, you’re probably wondering what use is this baby sleep chart?
-How on earth do I use it?
+So if babies have different sleep needs, you’re probably wondering what use is a baby sleep chart?
+How on earth do I use one?

 Well, firstly look at how much sleep your baby is currently getting and where they fit on the chart.
 Then as your baby grows and develops and needs less sleep you’ll find they naturally progress through the stages.